igamanraj/Portfolio/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/igamanraj/Portfolio?tab=MIT-1-ov-file) file for details.

 ---
-© 2025 Your Name.
+© 2025 Aman Raidas.
 All rights reserved.